dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ![](../../assets/images/logical_arch.png)

-The following prerequisites need to be prepared prior to install CDP PvC with ECS solution.
+The following prerequisites need to be prepared prior to installing CDP PvC with ECS solution.

 - TOC
 {:toc}